ionic-team/stencil/readme.md

 Create new components by creating files of the form `my-component.tsx` in `src/components`, organized as you see fit.

 Note: the `.tsx` extension is required, as this is the standard for TypeScript classes that use JSX.

+## API

+The API for stencil closely mirrors the API for Custom Elements v1.

+### Components